OlegKonings/CUDA_brute_triangle/README.md

 CUDA_brute_triangle
 ===================

-brute force examines all n choose k triangles
+brute force examines all n choose 3 triangles

-Здравствуйте в Омск!

 This code goes through every possible 3 point combination of a set of points, makes a triangle of those three points, then evalutes how many other points are within that triangle.